 ASUN conducts emergency response and evacuation drills at least once per calendar year.
-The Vice Chancellor for Strategic Initiatives will publicize these activities in conjunction with this test and document the date and time of the event, as well as provide a description of the exercise and state whether it was announced or unannounced.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.

 Reporting Crimes on a Voluntary and Confidential Basis

 Confidential reporting is available to witnesses or victims of a crime who do not want to pursue action within the ASUN system or the criminal justice system.
 With the witness's or victim's permission, the Campus Police Officer can file a report on the details of the incident without revealing their identity.
 The purpose of a confidential report is to comply with the witness's or victim's wish to keep the matter confidential, while taking steps to ensure their or other's future safety.
 With such information, the University can keep an accurate record of the number of incidents involving students, employees and visitors; determine whether there is a pattern of crime with regard to a particular location, method, or assailant; and when necessary, alert the campus community to potential danger.
 Confidential reports made to the Campus Police or CSA's are counted and disclosed in the annual crime statistic survey for the institution.
 It is the policy of ASUN to encourage the reporting of crimes even if the victim does not wish to file a complaint.
 If a crime is reported to the CSA and the victim chooses not to report it to the police, then the employee, student or visitor is required to complete a Campus Incident Report Form and exclude the victim's name.
 Any information received will be reported to Campus Police for crime reporting notifications, campus crime statistics reporting, and campus education programs.
 The form is available on the Campus Police Portal page. https://portal.asun.edu/ICS/Campus_Police/Incident_Report_Form.jnz